 Whooper swan flying with its wings spread.
 This beautiful bird is landing at Lake Kussharo.
 Both wings spread, showing its belly, legs are still tight on its body.
-The tips of the wings show every single feather.
-It is flying in a soft curve just before touch down.
+The tips of the wings show every single white feather.
+It is flying in a soft curve just before touching down.
 Behind the beautiful whooper swan, you can see snow on the solidly frozen lake.
 Therefore is a bit of fog floating above it.
 Far in the distance, you see blurred trees covered with ice and snow.

 Whooper swans require large water areas to swim in.
 But lake Kussharo is solidly frozen during wintertime.
 Only a few hot springs spots have open water.
 In these areas, the swans will gather together.
 Locals feed them with grain, and they also eat whatever they find in the lake.
 This swan in-flight photograph we have also have as a black and white photograph.